top of page

 Time: 11:45 am - 12:45 pm

-Visit The Coco Bar cart among the exhibitor tables to get a free coconut as supplies last!
+Visit The Coco Bar cart among the exhibitor tables to get a free coconut, or the Pop Fusion display for gourmet lollipops as supplies last!
+You won't want to miss the graphic recording of the Keynote Conversation by Iceberg Consulting, located in the central lobby!

 BLOCK 2 | 12:45 PM – 2:15 PM